Ana Doyle

 Thank you for visiting my fundraising page

-I’m walking 80K this February to raise much needed funds for Women’s Aid.
+I’m running 80K this February to raise much needed funds for Women’s Aid.

 Across Ireland one in three women live with suffocating abuse from someone they once loved; someone they once trusted.
 Every 5 minutes, someone reaches out to Women’s Aid for information and support.